kasemir/phoebus-doc/source/architecture.rst

 user-iterface related **core-ui** modules, and **app** modules.
 The core modules provide the infrastructure, while app modules implement specific application functionality.
+Everything is based on Java version 9 or higher, using Java FX as a graphics library.

 A Phoebus product may contain just one application, for example only one of Probe, PV Tree, PV Table, Display Builder Runtime,